 Q: What is the time limit for filing a nursing home wrongful death claim in Oregon?

 “There is a 3-year statute of limitations in Oregon for filing a wrongful death case.
 Furthermore, the 3 years begins on the date that the final injury occurred, not the date of the person’s passing.
 If you believe your loved ones death was a result of negligence, bring your case to an attorney as quickly as possible.”

 As a group of community-minded, family-oriented Oregonians, we’re passionate about serving others inside and outside the courtroom.
 Our firm is highly active in our community, donating time, resources, education, and expertise to help others.

 Strategic, Empathetic & Always Willing to Listen

-The attorneys at Pickett Dummigan McCall have the experience and resources to hold wrongdoers accountable for their actions.
+The attorneys at Pickett Dummigan Weingart have the experience and resources to hold wrongdoers accountable for their actions.
 Our attorneys will help you and your loved ones answer hard questions and find some peace and resolution to the wrongs that occurred.

 Call us for a no-cost case evaluation.
 You won’t be charged attorney fees unless we win your case.